Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Morpho-kinematic modeling

-The primary and secondary morphological features determined from our morpho-kinematic models are also summarized in Columns 9 and 10 in Table~\ref{wc1:tab:shapemodel}, respectively.
-The classification codes are according to \citet{Sahai2011} that include four primary classes: bipolar (\textit{B}), elliptical (\textit{E}), multipolar (\textit{M}), and irregular (\textit{I}).
-The \textit{B} class is defined as objects with two primary, diametrically opposed lobes, centered on its expected location.
-The \textit{E} class represents objects that are elliptical along a specific axis.
-The \textit{M} class defines objects showing more than one primary lobe pairs whose axes are not aligned such as NGC 5189 \citep[see][]{Danehkar2018a}.
+The primary and secondary morphological features determined from our morpho-kinematic models are also summarized in Columns 10 and 11 of Table~\ref{wc1:tab:shapemodel}, respectively.
+Following \citet{Sahai2011}, the classification codes include four primary classes: bipolar (\textit{B}), elliptical (\textit{E}), multipolar (\textit{M}), and irregular (\textit{I}).
+The \textit{B} class is defined as objects with two primary, diametrically opposed lobes, centered on their expected location.
+The \textit{E} class represents objects that are elliptical along a specific axis, and it also comprises ring-shaped or torus morphologies.
+The \textit{M} class defines objects showing more than one primary lobe pair whose axes are not aligned, such as NGC 5189 \citep[see][]{Danehkar2018a}.
 The \textit{I} class is defined by objects do not display any geometrical symmetry.
-The structure may be open or closed at their outer ends, denoted by `\textit{o}' or `\textit{c}', respectively.
-The secondary descriptors describe other morphological features: the point symmetry denoted by \textit{ps}, two or more pairs of diametrically opposed lobes by \textit{ps(m)}, diametrically opposed ansae by \textit{ps(an)}, overall shape of the lobes by \textit{ps(s)}, rings projected on lobes denoted by \textit{rg}, and the central region with a toroidal structure by `\textit{t}'.
+The structure may be open or closed at its outer ends, denoted by `\textit{o}' or `\textit{c}', respectively.
+Other morphological features described by secondary descriptors include point symmetry (\textit{ps}), two or more pairs of diametrically opposed lobes (\textit{ps(m)}), diametrically opposed ansae (\textit{ps(an)}), the overall shape of the lobes (\textit{ps(s)}), rings projected on lobes (\textit{rg}), and the central region with a toroidal structure (\textit{t}).